siyuan946/worktime/README.md

 # Worktime Application

 This project is a simple work time management demo built with **Spring Boot 3.2.5**, **Vue 2**, and **MySQL**.
 It allows uploading Excel files, managing workers and process codes, and recording work times.
+Uploaded Excel files are stored for reference and records with duplicate barcodes are marked as supplemental.

 ## Requirements